boltlabs-inc/zip-spec/zip-bolt-support.rst

 Motivation
 ==========

 Layer 2 protocols like Lightning enable scalable payments for Bitcoin.
-We want to implement a similar protoocol on top of Lightninng such that we can build scalable and private payments on top of Zcash.
+We want to implement a similar protoocol on top of Lightninng so that we can build scalable and private payments on top of Zcash.

 Specification
 =============